turingschool/md_launch_curriculum/Mod2/Lessons/Week4/CRUDwithORM.md

 > How would you update this room in your database using SQL statements?

-Let’s do the same using Entity Framework.
+Let's do the same using Entity Framework.
 Add the following code to the `Main` method to in `Program.cs`, :

 ```c#
 // UPDATE operation